FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_enable_SSO_endusers.md

 ## Configure Single Sign-On (SSO) for end-users

 The following configuration steps describe the setup of the single Identity provider.
-For multiple Identity Provider configuration, refer to <a href="../c_st_multi_idp#Multiple" class="MCXref xref">Multiple Identity Provider configuration</a>.
+For multiple Identity Provider configuration, refer to [Multiple Identity Provider configuration](../c_st_multi_idp#Multiple).

-Before configuring SSO for end-users, ensure that all <a href="../c_st_sso_configuration#Configur" class="MCXref xref">SecureTransport Single Sign-On (SSO) configuration prerequisites</a> are met and the Identity provider is configured properly.
-For a full list of supported Identity providers, refer to <a href="../../overview/r_st_axway_and_third-party_software_support#Single" class="MCXref xref">Single Sign-On (SSO)</a>.
+Before configuring SSO for end-users, ensure that all [SecureTransport Single Sign-On (SSO) configuration prerequisites](../c_st_sso_configuration#Configur) are met and the Identity provider is configured properly.
+For a full list of supported Identity providers, refer to [Single Sign-On (SSO)](../../overview/r_st_axway_and_third-party_software_support#Single).

 In order to configure SSO functionality for end-users, you need to update the `sso-enduser.xml` file and remember that SSO authenticated users are only mapped to existing {{< SecureTransport/componentshortname  >}} [user accounts](../../accounts/useraccounts/t_st_create_user_account) or [account templates](../../c_st_advancedaccountadministration/c_st_accounttemplates) with [user classes](../../c_st_accesscontrol/c_st_userclasses).